sstsimulator/sst-macro/docs/manual/manual.md

 As mentioned above, virtual processes are not real, physical processes inside the OS.
 They are explicitly managed user-space threads with a private stack, but without a private set of global variables.
 When porting an application to SST/macro, global variables used in C programs will not be mapped to separate memory addresses causing incorrect execution or even segmentation faults.
 If you have avoided global variables, there is no major issue.
 If you have read-only global variables with the same value on each machine, there is still no issue.
 If you have mutable global variables or read-only variables such as `mpi_rank` that differ across processes, there is so minor refactoring that needs to be done.

-#### 5.2.2: Manually refactoring global variables<a name="sec:skel:globals"></a>

-SST-macro provides a complete set of global variable replacements from `\#include <sstmac/sstmac_global.h>`, which is automatically included the SST compiler wrappers.
+*Manually refactoring global variables* \label{sec:skel:globals} SST-macro provides a complete set of global variable replacements from `\#include <sstmac/sstmac_global.h>`, which is automatically included the SST compiler wrappers.
 Then replace the variable type declaration with the ones that have a `global_` prefix in the header file.
 To use this file, you must compile your application with a C++ compiler as a C++ program.
 While most of C++ is backwards-compatible, there are some things that are not, and will require either a compiler flag to relax strictness or quick refactor of some of your syntax.

 When printing a global variable with `printf`, the user should explicitly invoke a cast to the primitive type in the function call: